-- 1. With the handset on-hook, press (Message).
+- 1. With the handset on-hook, press the MSG button.
 Messages are displayed as first in/first out.
-If there is more than one message, you can repeatedly press (Message) to scroll through the messages. - 2.
-When the desired message is displayed, press #, or lift the handset for privacy, and then press # to respond.
-(If your handset is off-hook and you press (Message), you automatically place a call to the party or message center who left the message.)
+If there is more than one message, you can repeatedly press the MSG button to scroll through the messages. - 2.
+When the desired message is displayed, press # or lift the handset for privacy, and then press # to respond.
+(If your handset is off-hook and you press the MSG button, you automatically place a call to the party or message center who left the message.)